m3sibti/python-flask-blog/Readme.txt

 111 - git push origin master
 112 - go to phpmyadmin adn download your sql file
     - export whole db
-113 - add it in your folder then add it git and commit and push again (using pycharm VCS or commands
+    - while importing first create empty database then import it 113 - add it in your folder then add it git and commit and push again (using pycharm VCS or commands
     - (git add abc.sql, git commit -m "sql added", git push remote origin)